Frequently Asked Questions

 Do social media posts need to be bilingual?

 Posts on AU corporate, departmental or service accounts must be bilingual.
 There are specific standards that apply to social media.
-The guide Social Media explains when and how the Welsh language should be considered when tweeting or using any other social media.
+Please follow the advice at: Social Media which explains when and how the Welsh language should be considered when tweeting or using any other social media.

 Is there any general information about the Welsh Language available to new students?